-When the TE16 is interfaced with one of the formatters and controllers mentioned in the previous section, a magnetic tape system is created.
+When the TE16 is interfaced with one of the controllers mentioned in the previous section, a magnetic tape system is created.

-Figure 1-8 is representative of such a system.
+Figure 1-7 is representative of such a system.
 Detailed system configurations of many controller/transport combinations are provided in Chapter 2 of this manual.
-The basic functions performed by a formatter in a system are off-line, read, write, write EOF, space forward, space reverse, write-with-extended IRG, and rewind.
+The basic functions performed by a controller in a system are off-line, read, write, write EOF, space forward, space reverse, write-with-extended IRG, and rewind.
 Each of these functions is briefly described in Table 1-3.

-Again, detailed operation of the various formatters, controllers and processors that can function with the TE16 is discussed in the respective formatter/controller/processor maintenance manuals or technical descriptions.
+Again, detailed operation of the various controllers and processors that can function with the TE16 is discussed in the respective controller/processor maintenance manuals or technical descriptions.
 A list of reference documents is supplied in Section 1.5 of this manual.

-Figure 1-8 TE16 System Block Diagram
+Figure 1-7 TE16 System Block Diagram